sail-sg/ScaleLong/README.md

 ## ScaleLong 🐉 <br> <sub><small>Official PyTorch implementation of our paper:<br> "ScaleLong: Towards More Stable Training of Diffusion Model via Scaling Network Long Skip Connection" (NeurIPS 2023)</small></sub>

-💡ScaleLong is a simple yet effective method that can stabilize the training of UNet-based models for diffusion model (potentially including other tasks that utilize UNet, such as medical segmentation, image segmentation, image-to-image translation, and more).
+💡ScaleLong [(paper link)](https://arxiv.org/abs/2310.13545) is a simple yet effective method that can stabilize the training of UNet-based models for diffusion model (potentially including other tasks that utilize UNet, such as medical segmentation, image segmentation, image-to-image translation, and more).
 Its core concept involves applying regular or adaptive scaling to the long skip connections of the UNet architecture.

 <img src="image/fm.png" alt="drawing" width="800"/>